-Are getting reduced mortgage payments and an improved rate your main refinance goals?
-In that case, a low, fixed rate loan may be your best option.
-An ARM (Adjustable Rate Mortgage) or a high fixed rate mortgage are loans that you may want to refinance.
-Even when rates rise later, unlike with your ARM, when you qualify for a fixed-rate mortgage, you lock in that low interest rate for the life of your loan.
-If you aren't planning a move in the near future (about 5 years), a fixed rate mortgage loan can particularly be a good choice.
-On the other hand, if you do see yourself moving before too long, an ARM with a low intitial payment could be a wiser way to reduce your mortgage payments if you see yourself moving in the near future.
+Are you refinancing primarily to lower your rate and monthly payments?
+Then a low, fixed rate loan may be your best option.
+An ARM (Adjustable Rate Mortgage) or a fixed mortgage with a high rate are loans that you may want to refinance.
+Even if rates come up later, unlike with your ARM, when you qualify for a fixed-rate mortgage, you lock in the low rate for the term of your loan.
+This kind of loan is particularly a wise idea if you don't expect to move within the next five years or so.
+However, an ARM with a low intitial payment could be a wiser way to reduce your mortgage payments if you see yourself moving in the near future.

 Getting a Shorter Term Loan